 There are several other references in contemporary documents to a coffee house in the town.

 A document involving the Bushells and the Molyneuxs bearing the date 17 January 1732 mentions ‘all the houses on the west side of Lambert’s backside (from the house in Roger Case’s possession); dwelling house called the Coffee house with a stable and garden, and the house adjacent in Lambert’s backside; 4 houses on the east side of Lambert’s backside; a stable in Lambert’s backside’.
 The document is in the possession of Prof Kirkham, who kindly supplied a copy; an undated copy is held at Lancashire Archives, DDX 900/139.
-Another reference to a coffee house appears in the Preston poor tax returns for 1732, located on the south side of Church Street next to the Flying Horse.
+Another reference to this coffee house appears in the Preston poor tax survey of 1732, located on the south side of Church Street near the parish church.

 In March 1738/9 Madam Sarah Sudell was in trouble at the court leet ‘for not repairing the Wall sepa[r]ting the Coffee Garden from Minspit Weend’ (Preston Court Leet March 1738/9).

-Another Suddell seems to have occupied the property in 1750 according to a deed in which it was leased to a John Woods for 15 years and which is endorsed on the back ‘Old Coffee House’.
-It specifies a ‘messuage burgage or dwelling house situate standing and being on the south side of a certain street in Preston aforesaid called the Churchgate adjoining on the west side thereof to a dwelling house now in the possession of James Haydock innkeeper and on the east side thereof to a dwelling house in the possession of Mary Bennett widow with the stable garden and little house thereunto belonging all situate lying and being in Preston aforesaid and now or late in the tenure or possession of William Sudell or his undertenants’ (Deed in the possession of Prof Kirkham).
+A deed of 1750 for a lease to a John Woods for 15 years is endorsed on the back ‘Old Coffee House’ and refers to the Bushell/Molyneux properties.
+It specifies a ‘messuage burgage or dwelling house situate standing and being on the south side of a certain street in Preston aforesaid called the Churchgate adjoining on the west side thereof to a dwelling house now in the possession of James Haydock innkeeper [his inn would be the the White Bull, the present Bull and Royal] and on the east side thereof to a dwelling house in the possession of Mary Bennett widow with the stable garden and little house thereunto belonging all situate lying and being in Preston aforesaid and now or late in the tenure or possession of William Sudell or his undertenants’ (Deed in the possession of Prof Kirkham).

 The lease was renewed five years later, at which time Mary Bennett was still in possession of her property but Francis Daniell was now the innkeeper (Deed in the possession of Prof Kirkham).

-In 1793 a document refers to ‘property in Back Wend and Minspit Wend, including the “Coffee Garden” ‘.
-A deed dated 1800 in the possession of Prof Kirkham makes it clear that by the end of the 18th century the land to the east of Main Sprit Weind had been substantially developed, illustrating the in filling of burgage plots described by Nigel Morgan.
-A piece of ground on the east side of Main Sprit Weind was known as the Coffee Gardens until well into the 19th century, although by then all trace of a coffee house had disappeared.
+In 1793 a document refers to ‘property in Back Wend and Minspit Wend, including the “Coffee Garden”.’
+A piece of ground on the east side of Main Sprit Weind was shown as the Coffee Gardens on 19th-century Ordnance Survey maps, although by then all trace of a coffee house had disappeared.

 In response to a query from this website Prof Ellis added: